 The adversity that seems to accompany rationality, and the inability of doctors to be compassionate, are characteristics that can be directly rooted in the stereotyped villain of the mad scientist.
 There has been an array of iconic mad scientists, or evil doctors, that have demonstrated similar characteristics that cast science in a negative light – their names even constructed to reveal an embedded mistrust of science – with an often inflated self-importance that borders on god-complex.

 The mad scientist is a villain that has prevailed in all kinds of media.
 The iconic Dr. Frankenstein from Mary Shelley’s novel has been re-imagined constantly in cinema – though the concept of a deranged, reclusive scientist toying with human life is an idea that is itself ubiquitous within the filmic representations of science.
 The original title Frankenstein; or, The Modern Prometheus alludes to the Titan of Greek Mythology who was the champion of mankind: a distorted parallel that can be seen in the Baron Frankenstein’s God complex.
-A psychological progression from the social outcast toward the more destructive misanthrope, the doctor creates ‘man’ – poignantly naming him Adam.
+A psychological progression from the social outcast toward the more destructive misanthrope, the doctor creates ‘man’ – significantly compared to Adam.
 The often-misattributed identity of Frankenstein to the monster of his creation is one that is fitting – the true figure of monstrosity being the inhumane scientist.

 The misanthropic nature of the mad scientist has seen a recent magnification in Tom Six’ The Human Centipede.
 Dr. Josef Heiter crosses the line from villain to monster as he constructs a human centipede by way of sewing together three human subjects mouth-to-anus.
 Whilst the German doctor’s God complex is nonetheless apparent in his objective of creation, his psychology and the actual scientific practice are purposefully aligned with a psychopathic Fascism.
 The name Josef Heiter provides an amalgamation of the Nazi doctors Fetter, Richter and Josef Mengele, who are infamous for their experiments on the patients of Auschwitz.
 In keeping with this comparison, Dr. Heiter’s jacket is part of a genuine Nazi doctor uniform, and the soundtrack for the experimentation scenes is a distorted classical music – intended to sound like the music that was played throughout the concentration camps.
 Though the villainous quality of the doctor is explained through this fascist mentality, the horror is nonetheless associated with science and the scientific mind – the film’s tagline proudly reading “100% medically accurate”.
 It is the position against science that brings attention to the horrific acts that have been made possible by its developments, including the experiments conducted in World War II and the design of concentration camps.